The Stackelberg Speaker: Optimizing Persuasive Communication in Social Deduction Games: Method

 where $P_\mathcal{F}$ represents the follower's probability of generating a response.

-Since the follower's backend is also an API-based LLM that we cannot access for probability computation, we use an open-source LLM as the Measurer to simulate the follower's response patterns.
-The Measurer and Refiner are two copies of the same LLM, with the Measurer's parameters frozen.
-The Measurer only serves to provide rewards for the Refiner's outputs rather than actually participating as the next player in the game.
+Since the follower's backend is also an API-based LLM that we cannot access for probability computation, we use the powerful Qwen2.5-72B-Instruct\footnote{\url{https://huggingface.co/Qwen/Qwen2.5-72B-Instruct}} as the Measurer to simulate the follower's response patterns.
+The Measurer only serves to provide rewards for the Refiner's outputs rather than actually participating in the game.

 To compute $P_\mathcal{F}$, we construct a prompt with the game context and the dialogue history including $u_t$, then append the target response $\hat{u}_{t+1}$.
 The probability is calculated as:

 where $w_i$ denotes the $i$-th token in the target response $\hat{u}_{t+1}$, and $p$ is the probability assigned to each token by the Measurer through a single autoregressive forward pass.
 We use log probabilities to prevent numerical underflow and ensure stable optimization.
 Since the game state typically changes during the action phase and remains constant during the discussion phase, we approximate $G_{t+1}$ with $G_t$.
 While the next player's hidden role $r_{t+1}$ is unobservable to player $p_t$ during evaluation, we leverage full information during training to create a more accurate reward.